martijnckx/public-ticktick/README.md

 - This repository requires the environment variables `TICKTICK_USERNAME` and `TICKTICK_USERNAME` because the public TickTick API does not allow listing the lists and to-dos on your account.
 It is only meant to create to-dos (and read single to-dos that you already know the ID of, like the ones you created with the API).
 - Be aware that this repository exposes all the titles (but not the contents) of your lists on `/selectList`.
 Only the contents of the list you select and confirm with your TickTick credentials are shown on `/` (which is the point of this repository).
+- You will get an email from TickTick saying that "Someone signed in your account on unknown".
+That is this application.
+You should only get this email when the token expires and the application has to log in again.
+Online, I found estimates that a token should last about 4-6 months.